Supplement: ODE Plugin Explanation¶

 ODELink* rootLink = new ODELink(simImpl, this, 0, Vector3::Zero(), body->rootLink());

-// Creates the model’s root link (object).
+// Create the model's root link (body).

 setKinematicStateToODE(simImpl->flipYZ);